NASA-SW-VnV/ikos/TROUBLESHOOTING.md

 Source code fortification aims at making your source code more robust.
 It replaces regular `memset()`, `memcpy()` and `memmove()` calls to `__memset_chk()`, `__memcpy_chk()` and `__memmove_chk()`.
 According to Linux Standard Base Core Specification 4.1, the interfaces `__memset_chk()`, `__memcpy_chk()` and `__memmove_chk()` shall function in the same way as the interface `memset()`, `memcpy()` and `memmove()`, respectively, except that `__memset_chk()`, `__memcpy_chk()` and `__memmove_chk()` shall check for buffer overflow before computing a result.
 If an overflow is anticipated, the function shall abort and the program calling it shall exit.

 The Buffer Overflow Analysis (BOA) in IKOS handles `__memset_chk()`, `__memcpy_chk()` and `__memmove_chk()` as unknown library functions, and won't report any warning.
 Consider using `-D_FORTIFY_SOURCE=0` when you compile your source code to LLVM bitcode manually.

-### Octagon Abstract Domain

-The octagon abstract domain has some implementation issues.
-Try using APRON octagon domain instead.